alcover/buf/README.md

 ## Why ?

-Because C strings can be painful, unsafe and slow.
+Because C strings are painful, unsafe and slow.

-Say you're making a forum engine
+Say you're making a forum engine,
-where a 'page' is a fixed-size buffer that you fill with posts.
+where a *page* is a fixed-size buffer that you fill with posts.

 How would you safely build a page without truncating posts ?